 Local Ombudsman work with individual residents to resolve problems and promote high-quality care.
-They provide a community presence by routinely visiting residents of long-term care facilities and are skilled in providing the following:
+They provide a community presence by routinely visiting residents of long-term care facilities as an advocate for residents.

-- Empowering residents to communicate their concerns individually or collectively
+- Empower residents to communicate their concerns individually or collectively

-- Promoting community education and awareness regarding long-term care issues
+- Promote community education and awareness of long-term care issues

-- Seeking solutions to identified problems within the long-term care system
+- Find solutions to identified problems within the long-term care system

-- When you have unresolved questions or concerns about care in a facility
+- Have unresolved questions or concerns about care in a facility

-- When you have questions about your rights in a long-term care facility
+- Need answers to questions about your rights in a long-term care facility

-- When you have questions on alternatives to nursing home care
+- Want to learn about alternatives to nursing home care

-- When you want to learn more about best practices and creative solutions to problems in long-term care settings
+- Need creative solutions to problems in long-term care settings

-- When you want to schedule a presentation on issues related to long-term care
+- Want to schedule a presentation focused on long-term care education